 The LBJ Library will be open during Explore UT with free admission.
 Exhibits include interactive displays, videos, images and artifacts that will guide visitors through the life and legacy of the 36th President of the United States, Lyndon Baines Johnson and his wife, Lady Bird Johnson.
-Features of the library also include a downloadable app to guide you through the tours (including a tour in Spanish), access to President Johnson's private telephone conversations and interactive exhibits on the Vietnam War and Six Day War that detail the President's decision making processes.
+Features of the library also include access to President Johnson's private telephone conversations and interactive exhibits on the Vietnam War and Six Day War that detail the President's decision-making processes.
 You'll be able to tour a replica of the Oval Office and see artifacts from President Johnson’s time in the White House.

 Perry-Castañeda Library Open House